- What is the Join Family Long Stay Visa?

 All supporting documents have to be originals and, if they were issued abroad, they need to be translated into English by an official translator.

 Depending on your situation, you might have to submit additional documents as well.
-Hire one of our lawyers and they will help you prepare a complete portfolio of evidence.
+Hire one of our consultants and they will help you prepare a complete portfolio of evidence.

 What is the processing time of applications for the Join Family Long Stay Visa?